kshitij1002/Ionic_diffusion_MSD_analysis/README.md

-If you find these notebooks useful and use the functionality demonstrated, please consider citing the above work.
+If you find the code useful and use the functionality demonstrated, please consider citing the above work.

 Srivastava, K.; Mũniz, C.M.; Adhikary, T.A.; Sale, M.; Ling, C.; Das, G.P. and Aguey-Zinsou, K.F.
 2023